sergiusens/snappy-docs/reference/plugins/scons.md

 ---
-title: "The scons plugin"
+title: The scons plugin
 ---

 The scons plugin is useful for building parts that build with scons.

 These are projects that have a SConstruct that drives the build.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - scons-options:
       (list of strings)